sst/guide/_chapters/handle-routes-with-react-router.md

 Let's start by installing React Router.
 React Router is currently making some large changes as they upgrade to v4.
 So for now let's stick with v3.
-This tutorial will be updated once React Router v4 stabilizes.
+This chapter will be updated once React Router v4 stabilizes.

 ### Installing React Router